caz1que/OMW-Achievements/README.md

 ## How achievement progress is saved

-For each created character - a separate achievement progress.
-This is implemented by creating a separate storage for each new save directory.

-This means that for each new save directory in the path `Documents\My Games\OpenMW\saves` a separate storage will be created, in which the player's progress on achievements will be saved.
+Since v2.0.0 uses a single achievement progress storage shared between all your characters.

+This means that if you get one achievement on one character, it will already be unlocked on another.

+The shared achievement progress for all characters was made because it is impossible to get all achievements in one playthrough.

+Also note that the tracked progress of player actions (locations visited, books read, etc.) is different for each character.
+This means that if you read 50 books on one character, and another 50 on another character, you will not get the "read 100 books" achievement.
+The actions required to unlock one achievement must be completed on one character.

+Also in the mod settings, the ability to reset progress on achievements has been added (may be useful when reinstalling the mod or wanting to open achievements again).

 <br>